Invisibleman1002/serialdevices/README.md

 - `Serial Devies: Scan for changes` Same as pressing the refresh button on the page.
 Scans for device change or until time-out.
 - `Serial Devies: Refresh Devices` Does a 1 time scan of Serial Devices.
 - `Serial Devies: Refresh MDNS` Forces a refresh of the mDNS discovery.
-This is always running, but will clear the list if needed.
+This is always running, but will clear the list if needed and restart it.

 ## Info / TODO